First Impressions Matter — Here’s WhyOct 01, 2021

 It's not rocket science to create a positive first impression, but it does take some work if you've slipped into bad habits.
 And the truth is, we all do at times.
 Being present and showing who you truly are, while also respecting others, and showing you care about those around you are the biggest keys to making a great first impression.
 You do that through your body language, your eye movements, your tone of voice, the language you use and the actions you take.

-Thank you for spending time with me once again.
+Thank you for reading.
 May you be blessed with an abundance of opportunities, collaborations and meaningful relationships to come.